timp/The_Clocktower/README.md

 yet it was a sort of circular door with an indented edge, just like a cog he thought.
 John tugged and pulled and yanked but the door _wasn't_ going anywhere.
 "Maybe it was locked?" but there was no key hole!
-"Maybe ivy and foliage blocked it from the other side, because ther certainly wasn't any on this side." thought John.
+"Maybe ivy and foliage blocked it from the other side, because there certainly wasn't any on this side." thought John.
 So he kept on trying and trying until at _last_ with one tremendous tug he pulled the cog door open.

 On the other side it appeared to be night time. every thing was dark, the moon shone through the magnificent trees.
 John assumed it was an entirely different